-The Unit Trusts Act 1960 regulates structural matters and requires (i) a management company to manage the investments and issue units and (ii) a trustee company (which is not controlled by the same persons who control the management company) to hold legal title to the assets;

-- The Securities Act 1978 regulates the offering of units to the public, prospectus and related requirements; - The Financial Reporting Act 1993 regulates accounting and audit requirements; - The NZ Stock Exchange Listing requirements apply if units are to be traded on the stock
+- The Unit Trusts Act 1960 regulates structural matters and requires (i) a management company to manage the investments and issue units and (ii) a trustee company (which is not controlled by the same persons who control the management company) to hold legal title to the assets; - The Securities Act 1978 regulates the offering of units to the public, prospectus and related requirements; - The Financial Reporting Act 1993 regulates accounting and audit requirements; - The NZ Stock Exchange Listing requirements apply if units are to be traded on the stock exchange.

-New Zealand sourced rentals or business income will be taxable under New Zealand domestic law at the basic corporate income tax rate of 30%, subject to any limitation by an applicable double tax treaty.
+New Zealand sourced rentals or business income will be taxable under New Zealand domestic law at the basic corporate income tax rate of 28% (from the 2011-2012 income year; previously 30%), subject to any limitation by an applicable double tax treaty.

-Subject to any double tax treaty limitations, New Zealand sourced dividends, interest or royalties paid to non-residents are generally subject to non-resident withholding tax at the basic rates of 30% for dividends (reduced to 15% to the extent imputed (franked) or to 0% if the dividend is a non-cash dividend), 15% for interest (a minimum tax unless the parties are not associated) and royalties (a minimum tax).
+Subject to any double tax treaty limitations, New Zealand sourced dividends, interest or royalties paid to non-residents are generally subject to non-resident withholding tax at the basic rates of 30% for dividends (reduced to 15% to the extent imputed (franked), to 0% if the dividend is a fully imputed non-cash dividend or a fully imputed cash dividend paid from February 01, 2010 to non-residents with at least 10% voting interest or to those with lesser interests if a tax treaty reduces their New Zealand tax rate below 15%), 15% for interest (a minimum tax unless the parties are not associated) and royalties (a minimum tax).